 How to prep your cast iron skillet for homemade biscuits - on a paper towel, take some lard or shortening and rub it all around your cast iron skillet before placing the biscuits inside.
 This helps prep the pan and prevents the biscuits from sticking to the bottom while baking.

-STEP 1 - Preheat oven.
+Preheat oven.
 Preheat the oven to 450 degrees Fahrenheit.
 Grease a cast iron skillet with a little bit of shortening and set aside.

-STEP 2 - Prep sweet potatoes.
+Prep sweet potatoes.
 Add a large pot on the stove over medium-high heat and bring to a boil.
 Peel and cube the sweet potatoes into small cubes.
 Place the sweet potato in the boiling water and cook until fork tender - for about 10-15 minutes.
 Once tender, remove from the heat, drain in a strainer, add to a bowl, and mash until smooth with a fork.
 Set aside to cool slightly while you prep the rest.

-STEP 5 - Prep Dough.
+Prep Dough.
 Place dough on a countertop and gently bring it together with your hands and a rolling pin in a round disk around about ½" high.

 Recipe

-Soft Sweet Potato Biscuits
+Sweet Potato Biscuits with Sweet Potato Puree

 - Total Time: 45 minutes